This post was most recently updated on December 15th, 2019

 Since the last few days have been jam-packed with action, your last day should be a little more relaxed, yet still fun!
 The best way to accomplish this is through a cooking class – don’t you think?

-During our three days in Antigua, we visited El Frijol Feliz Cooking School to learn how to make the famous pepián, along with frijoles volteados, tortillas, rice, and rellenitos for dessert!
+During our three days in Antigua, we took a cooking class to learn how to make the famous pepián, along with frijoles volteados, tortillas, rice, and rellenitos for dessert!
 As we cooked, we drank bottomless red wine, and had so much fun learning Guatemalan cuisine with the school’s super fun and professional staff.

 In the end, we made phenomenal pepián (the country’s best if you ask me!) in huge quantities.
 Since it was just the two of us, we couldn’t finish it all, and we decided to give it to a family of three that we found on the street.
 If you’re not going to finish your food, you can also pack it up and give it to someone in need!